SysKitTeam/docs-monitor/common-tasks/monitoring-and-restarting-stopped-windows-services.md

 ---
-title: Monitoring and Restarting Stopped Windows Services
-description: >-
-  This article describes how to use Syskit Monitor to track important services that are running on the servers and restart them automatically if they stop or crash.
+description: This article describes how to use Syskit Monitor to track important services that are running on the servers and restart them automatically if they stop or crash.
-author: Andrea Budisa
-date: 28/6/2017
 ---

 # Monitoring and Restarting Stopped Windows Services